 But in the midst of this chaos, Vice President Mike Pence was the first to officially confirm Biden’s win, in opposition to President Trump, who had urged him to overturn the votes.

 Initially, I was in utter shock, yet to totally contradict myself, I was not surprised that this event had occurred.
 I was in shock due to the fact that so many people could simply storm the capitol building as if no one was there to stop them; but I was not surprised that Trump’s supporters would do something like this, as their opposition to the results in the past were only a sliver of what we had seen on the sixth.
 It goes to show the amount of privilege that people can have and that it is very prevalent in our lives.
 By the end of the day and as more news outlets released information, only fifty-two people were arrested.
 It is scary to see that there were people who were able to get away with trashing and damaging the Capitol building.
-This has been one of the darker days in American history, as it goes to show the rallied support for Trump is a scary force, one that was allowed into the Capitol with guns and weapons at the ready, and I reiterate, with very little being done to put a stop to them and this act of terrorism.
+This has been one of the darker days in American history, as it goes to show the rallied support for Trump is a scary force.
+Very little was done to put a stop to them and this act of terrorism.
 This was not a peaceful protest: This was a domestic terrorist attack on the Capitol building that our very own US President did very little to stop and even encouraged to continue.